SamG101-Developer/spp/docs/source/spec-api/concurrency/concurrency.md

 For mutable borrows, there is a stricter invalidation policy.
 Yielding a mutable borrow invalidates the previous mutable borrow that was yielded, otherwise there is no guarantee that there isn't an overlap in data being yielded.
-There is an argument to check all yields in the yielder are non-overlapping, and then the receiver will never have to invalidate previous yields, but this would prevent the same object being yielded twice from the yielder, which is a common use-case.
+There is an alternative model, to check all yields in the yielder are non-overlapping, and then the receiver will never have to invalidate previous yields, but this would prevent the same object being yielded twice from the yielder, which is a common use-case.
 However, because control is regained per yield in the yielder, it is known that the object is singly owned in the coroutine, meaning yielded symbols are only pinned until the following yield.

 ## Passing Data Into a Coroutine